TZstatsADS/Fall2017-project4-grp8/doc/a_note_on_contributions.md

 + Chenyun Wu

-+ Sihui Shao: Created the Expectation and Maximization function and Implemented the EM algorithm on EachMovie data for the Cluster Model; created functions in Python to implement SimRank on EachMovie data
++ Sihui Shao: Created the Expectation and the Maximization function, expected rating prediction function and implemented the EM algorithm on EachMovie data for the Cluster Model; created functions in Python to implement SimRank on EachMovie data.

 + Sijian Xuan